SametHope/HopesSpawnMultipliers/README.md

-This is a Terraria mod for changing spawn rates and limits for NPCs.

 > This mod provides the flexibility to fine-tune NPC spawn rates and spawn limits within the range of 1x to 1000x, with increments of 1.
 >
 > It's important to note that these changes are both relative and proportional to their vanilla counterparts.